bitigchi/mcc/README.md

 # mcc

-A basic command-line morse code converter
+A description of this package.